opsit-io/opsit-explang-docs/docs/explang-lisp.md

 ### `equal`

-The `equal` operator checks two objects for equality by applying the equals() java method of the first argument on the scond one.
-It will return true also if both the arguments are NILs.
+The `equal` operator checks two objects for equality by applying the equals() java method of the first argument on the second one.
+It will return true also if both the arguments are `NIL`s.

 Comparing using java Object's equals method: java.util.List.equals(), which checks that both objects are lists of equal length with equal